Tips, tricks and techniques to keep your port-a-potty rentals safe during hurricane season

 Think about it: you are liable for any damage to a rented facility in your possession.
 This includes any damage a portable toilet may cause to its surroundings when hurled by wind 50 feet in the air.
 It’s in your best interest to keep your rental safe and secured before the storms arrive.

-At Doodie Calls, based in Florida, we know too well what it’s like to experience the force of a hurricane.
+Being a company based out of Florida, we know too well what it’s like to experience the force of a hurricane.
 We’ve compiled our knowledge to give you this guide on how to prepare your port-a-potty rentals for hurricane season.

 Before the Storm